Tizzi01/Hexapod-v1/README.md

 And here is my BOM: https://docs.google.com/spreadsheets/d/1QqpDV4mF5TNlVFBX8wkorOzyv_0cyz_nEEIMEz1E2uM/edit?usp=sharing

+**Important Note:** There are only 10 DS3235 35KG servos left on Temu.
+I checked other suppliers: AliExpress only has 1 left or limits purchase to 1, Amazon is too expensive, and Alibaba charges a $76 shipping fee.
+I will start working with the 10 servos I have, and continue the project as more servos become available on Temu.

 | Name | Amount | Links | Price per unit (CAD) | Total Price (CAD) |
 |------|--------|-------|--------------------|-----------------|